ADD CONDITION

 Drug Overview

-Meijer Cherry Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These cough drops can provide comfort when you're feeling under the weather, helping to ease your symptoms and make you feel a bit better.
+Meijer Cherry Cough Drops are a type of lozenge designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
+These drops can provide comfort when you're feeling under the weather, helping to ease your symptoms and make you feel a bit better.

 Uses